 Through our travels and relationships that we develop, we see more couples working together than ever before.
 Two people that truly respect each other can combine skills and create a powerful business force.
 Especially if the common goal is to retire sooner and/or retire with a better lifestyle.
 It's also a way to ensure that your spouse, significant other, or partner ha an income source that they know how to operate should something happen to you.
 Learn more about Couples Working Together.

-Work from Home Business
+Options for a Work from Home Business

 Direct Selling or Network Marketing

-Let’s get one thing out of the way upfront.
+Let’s get one thing out of the way up front.
 The direct selling or network marketing industry has come a long way in the last 20 years.
 It has matured and developed into a legitimate home-based business opportunity for people of all ages.
 For those that don’t succeed the number one reason is that they don’t work it.

 More millionaires are created in network marketing than in any other industry.
 You probably aren’t necessarily wanting to become a millionaire.
 But the chances are pretty good that you can develop a business that generates $1,000 or more monthly on a part-time basis.
 The best part is that you can start that business now and bring that business with you to wherever it is that you decide to retire.
 You can choose to keep working that business in retirement or just collect the residual income that is generated by it.